-- Year 10 Term 2 Career Investigation programme for all students. - Formal meetings for Year 10 and Year 11 students with Heads of House to discuss course choices. - Separate presentations to Year 10 students and to their parents on the curriculum in Years 11 and 12, on the WACE, on the course selection process for Years 11 and 12 and on university and TAFE entry are given in Term 3 by the Director of Curriculum. - The annual 'All Universities' Information Evening' in which the four public universities and WA's one private university hold a joint presentation on their courses, entry criteria, scholarships and the distinctive educational opportunities each offers. - The Hale School-St Mary's Careers Evening, which is an expo-style event for students and parents. - The Career Investigation Series of information evenings, which focus on specific career areas.
-The format includes a panel of career/industry representatives for Q and A, and opportunity for parents and boys to question industry and tertiary sector personnel in small groups.
-Recent career areas covered: Commerce; Engineering; Health Care Industry; Law; Math & Science related careers; Sports related careers; Technology; - The Careers Newsletter, a fortnightly publication for the Hale community. - All Year 11 students will complete the Careers Personality Test via Career Tools.
-The Head of Careers, Mr Stephen Kernutt, then meets with the student to clarify their ideas regarding post-school course and career planning. - Lunchtime talks programme in which industry association representatives, university representatives, employer group speakers and tertiary student speakers give 30-minute presentations to inspire, motivate and inform interested students.
+- 'All Universities' Evening', held annually, in which representatives from the six local universities (CQ University, Curtin, ECU, Murdoch, Notre Dame and UWA) hold a joint presentation on their courses, entry criteria, scholarships and the distinctive educational opportunities each offers. - The Hale School/St Mary's Careers Expo, for students and parents. - The CareerLink Expo, for students and parents, held at Sacred Heart College, Sorrento. - The Careers Investigation Series, which focus on specific career areas.
+The format of the evening includes a panel discussion with career/industry representatives, followed by the opportunity for parents and boys to talk to the industry representatives in more detail. - Relevant Careers events are advertised through the Hale School App. - All Year 12 students will meet with the Head of Careers, twice during the year, to assist with their ideas regarding post-school course and career planning. - Lunchtime talks programme in which industry association representatives, university representatives, employer group speakers and tertiary student speakers give 30-minute presentations to inspire, motivate and inform interested students.
 These are widely advertised within the School. - Specific advice is provided regarding entry to Medicine and Surgery at Curtin University or Medicine and Dentistry at UWA, including presentations by a representative of the faculty.
 Boarders and other rural background students are specifically assisted. - Presentations on university and TAFE entry processes, on the course selection process and how to maximise the chance of receiving an offer.
 Attendance is compulsory as these talks are given during the school day. - Individual help is provided for: - All Year 12 students with their university or TAFE applications. - All TAFE applications. - Applications to international universities. - Students for whom there are specialised application processes to university and TAFE, such as Indigenous students and international students. - University scholarship information is provided. - The Careers Office is an outstanding resource for students and staff and is supported by the Careers webpage on the School portal.

-For comprehensive details about careers evenings, open days and other helpful information, please refer to the Hale School Careers page on the School Portal and the Careers Newsletter available from the Careers Office or in an electronic form through the School Newsletter.
+For comprehensive details about careers evenings, open days and other helpful information, please refer to the Hale School Careers page on the School Portal and the Careers Newsletter available from the Careers Office.